What is the EIS?

 What kind of companies qualify for the EIS?

 Whilst the list of exclusions is fairly long, it does leave huge scope for investors.
-Popular investments over the past few years have been high tech, renewable energy companies (which no longer qualify for EIS) and those investing in public houses.

 Single company or portfolio?